-If there are fewer applications than places then no application is refused at the normal round.
-If there are more applications than there are places available, applications will be prioritised according to our oversubscription criteria above.
-Devon will make offers and refuse applications as the admissions authority for this school.
-The Scheme is an equally ranked preference scheme which means we won't know the order parents name their preferred schools.
-Shortly after local authorities make offers to parents, we will contact those parents who have been offered a place here to welcome them to the school and to make arrangements for admission itself.
+If there are fewer applications than places then no application will be refused at the normal round.
+If there are more applications than there are places available, they will be prioritised according to our oversubscription criteria above.
+Devon will make offers and refuse applications on behalf of this school.
+The co-ordinated schemes are "equally ranked preference schemes".
+This means that decisions cannot be influenced by the order in which parents list the schools they are applying for.
+Shortly after LAs make offers to parents, we will contact those parents who have been offered a place here to welcome them to the school and to make arrangements for admission itself.

-For In-Year admissions, we will reach a view in response to applications and inform the LA Admissions Team within 5 school days of notification of the application.
-We will give reasons where we ask the LA to refuse the application in writing promptly so that it can operate its Fair Access Protocol and, where the refusal is not on the grounds that the school is full, take a view whether the refusal would be lawful.
+For In-Year admissions, we will comment in response to applications within 5 school days of being notified of the application from the LA.
+We will give reasons promptly and in writing if we request that the application is refused so that it can take a view whether the refusal is lawful and operate its Fair Access Protocol if necessary.